backstage/backstage/.changeset/analytics-old-skipping-record.md

 - `useAnalytics()`, a hook to be used inside plugin components which retrieves an Analytics Tracker.
 - `tracker.captureEvent()`, a method on the tracker used to instrument key events.
-The method expects a verb (the action performed), a noun (a unique identifier of the object the action is being taken on), and optionally a numeric metric/value.
+The method expects an action (the event name) and a subject (a unique identifier of the object the action is being taken on).
-- `<AnalyticsDomain />`, a way to declaratively attach additional information to any/all events captured in the underlying React tree.
-There is also a `withAnalyticsDomain()` HOC utility.
+- `<AnalyticsContext />`, a way to declaratively attach additional information to any/all events captured in the underlying React tree.
+There is also a `withAnalyticsContext()` HOC utility.
-- The `tracker.captureEvent()` method also accepts a `context` object for optionally providing additional run-time information about an event.
+- The `tracker.captureEvent()` method also accepts an `attributes` option for providing additional run-time information about an event, as well as a `value` option for capturing a numeric/metric value.

 By default, captured events are not sent anywhere.
 In order to collect and redirect events to an analytics system, the `analyticsApi` will need to be